Mikaela/mikaela.github.io/blog/_posts/2024-05-17-https-everywhere.md

 - Which URL is used for queries?
 I am under impression that unlike with Chromium, multiple addresses aren't allowed here.

-_I have a temptation to also write about preferring IPv6 connections through DoH in Firefox, but that would be even more off-topic and this page already provides all the examples and links interested reader would need for that._
+_Have you seen a note about temptation to write about IPv6 here?
+Perhaps you are looking for `network.dns.preferIPv6` and `network.trr.early-AAAA`?_

+**Updated note on Firefox ECH:** DNS-Over-HTTPS is no longer required for ECH, since `network.dns.native_https_query` exists (if you aren't using ESR branch on version 115).
+You should already know how to enable it if you have read this far :smirk_cat:

 ## Documentation and other policies